Ernyoke/certified-aws-machine-learning-specialty/03-modelling/deep-learning.md

         - If we need to do better, we should try Leaky ReLU
         - Last resort: PReLU, Maxout
         - Swish for really deep networks
+    - Softmax vs sigmoid:
+        - Softmax function works for multiclass classification problems and the Sigmoid function is a better option for binary-class problems
+        - Softmax activation is used in the output layer when we want to predict only one class among other classes, so it makes a probability distribution among the outputs so that we can choose the highest probable output
+        - On the other hand, sigmoid is used when we want to predict all classes present.
+The sigmoid outputs a probability for each class independent of one another

 ## Convolutional Neural Networks (CNN)